sailshq/whelk/README.md

 ##### Escaping your input values

 The rules for escaping env vars, command-line opts, and serial command-line arguments can vary across operating systems.
-However, a good reference point is the [escape machine in mp-process](http://node-machine.org/machinepack-process/escape).
-That's what the `machinepack` command-line tool uses internally for creating code samples after a machine is run using `mp exec`.
+However, a good reference point is the [escape machine in machinepack-process](http://node-machine.org/machinepack-process/escape).
+That's what the `machinepack` command-line tool uses internally for creating code samples after a machine is run using `mp exec`, for example.

 ##### Precedence